 The BASIX energy target varies according to building type and location and the BASIX water target incorporates regional variations such as soil type, climate, rainfall and evaporation rates.

 Each development application for a residential dwelling (a single dwelling or a multi-unit) must be submitted with a BASIX certificate.

 A certificate is issued once a BASIX assessment has been satisfactorily completed, using the online tool:

 The building applicant (eg architect, builder, owner builder) is responsible for completing the assessment, ensuring the BASIX commitments are clearly marked on the plans, and submitting the BASIX Certificate with the development application.

-MidCoast Water does not administer BASIX, but we do have some responsibilities under the scheme.
+MidCoast Water Services does not administer BASIX, but we do have some responsibilities under the scheme.

 We need to